-God is the one who determines who we are!
-If ONLY we could just see ourselves as God does!
-We Are God’s Beloved Children and that my Friends is where our identity is found.
+God is the one who determines who you are!
+If ONLY you could just see yourself as God does!
+You are God’s beloved children.
 I’m so thankful for that, aren’t You?

 Jesus Christ gives us eternal hope in a world of unstable hopelessness.

 Do not love the world or the things in the world.
 If anyone loves the world, the love of the Father is not in him.
 1 John 2:15

 For all that is in the world the desires of the flesh and the desires of the eyes and pride of life is not from the Father but is from the world.
 1 John 2:16

 And the world is passing away along with its desires, but whoever does the will of God abides forever.
 1 John 2:17

 Satan Doesn’t Want You To Realize Your Identity In Christ